Samsung U960 Rogue

+The Samsung SCH U960 (or "Rogue") is a CDMA touchscreen side-slider cell phone made by Samsung, which was released in the U.S. on September 8, 2009.

+Main features

-The Samsung SCH U960 (or "Rogue") is a CDMA touchscreen side-slider cell phone made by Samsung.
-The phone features a QWERTY keyboard, Bluetooth, MP3 Player, GPS, and a 3 MP camera with Geo Tagging.
-It uses Verizon's EVDO Rev A data network.
+The Samsung Rogue measures 4.3 by 2.2 by 0.7 inches (HWD) and weighs 4.9 ounces.
+It features a QWERTY keyboard, Bluetooth, MP3 Player, GPS, and a 3 megapixel camera with Geo Tagging and uses Verizon's EVDO Rev A data network.
 The Rogue runs Samsung’s TouchWiz UI with a widget bar on the side (or the bottom when the phone is in landscape mode).
-Social networking widgets including those from Facebook, MySpace, YouTube, Twitter, and Photobucket are widely represented on the widget bar.
-The Rogue also has widgets for most commonly used applications like calendar, favorite contacts and tools such as Bluetooth and settings.
+Social networking widgets from Facebook, MySpace, YouTube, Twitter, and Photobucket are available on the widget bar.

+The Rogue also has widgets for most commonly used applications like calendar, favorite contacts, and tools such as Bluetooth and settings.
 Like other TouchWiz phones, the user can drag widgets to the phone’s today screen and select which widgets populate the widget bar.
 The phone does not support downloading additional widgets.

-In the U.S., the Rogue was released on September 8, 2009.